Myaska/Praedicat-DataAnalysisExercise/README.md

 <img width="566" alt="Screen Shot 2022-11-23 at 3 45 51 PM" src="https://user-images.githubusercontent.com/72933965/203654548-6135195a-b2d1-4779-93cc-55030da6bbdb.png">

+This application takes files from ExperimentalMaterials folder:
+*chemid.xml, MeSHSupplemental.xml, List_of_Classifications.xls, chemname.zip*
-This application takes files from ExperimentalMaterials, read, clean and aggregate them.
+read, clean and aggregate them.
 In the final table collected chemicals only with unique CAS Numbers from each data source.

 ### Before run this app you should:
 - create a DataBase in PostgresSQL where you want to load aggregated data